-Inductive learning techniques have met great success in building models that assign testing cases to classes (Quinlan 1993; Mitchell 1997).
-However, much previous inductive learning research has focused on how to minimize classification errors.
-The classification errors are useful in deciding whether a learned model tends to make correct decisions on assigning class labels for new cases, and as such they are an important factor to consider in practice.
-However, there are different types of classification errors, and the costs of different types of errors are often very different.
+Inductive learning techniques have had great success in building models that assign test cases to classes (Quinlan 1993; Mitchell 1997).
+However, much previous inductive learning research has focused on minimizing classification errors which are useful in deciding whether a learned model tends to make correct decisions when assigning class labels to new cases; thus, they are an important factor to consider.
+There are, however, different types of classification errors, and their costs are often very different.
 For example, in a binary classification task in the medical domain, the cost of false positive (FP) and the cost of false negative (FN) are often very different.
-In addition, misclassification costs are not the only costs to consider when applying the model to new cases; we also consider the "test cost" that is as important as the misclassification cost when testing cases themselves do not provide all the values for their attributes that may be necessary for classification.
-That is, the testing strategies may suggest, with additional costs, obtaining information for the missing values on test cases.
+In addition, misclassification costs are not the only costs to consider when applying the model to new cases; we also consider the "test cost" which is as important as the misclassification cost when test cases do not provide all the values for their attributes that may be necessary for classification.
+That is, the test strategies may suggest obtaining more information, at additional cost, for the missing values.

 Inductive learning methods that consider a variety of costs are often referred to as cost-sensitive learning (Turney 2002), and tasks that incur both misclassification and test costs abound in practice.
 As an example, consider again the task of a medical practice that examines incoming patients based on previous experiences.
 Suppose that these experiences have been compiled into a model such as a decision tree (Quinlan 1993).
-When dealing with a case for a new patient, it is often the case that certain information for this patent may yet be known; for example, the blood tests or the X-ray test may not have been done yet.
-One possible approach to solving this type of problems is to use the strategy in C4.5 (Quinlan 1993) in dealing with missing values.
-That is, when a testing case is classified by the decision tree, and is stopped at an attribute whose value is unknown, no test will be performed to obtain its value; instead, the testing case is distributed into branches of the attribute and the classification results are weighted on all of the branches.
-The problem with this approach is that it ignores the possibility of obtaining the missing value with a cost, and thus reducing the misclassification cost and the total cost.
-One of our testing methods (the third method discussed in Section 4) uses the C4.5's strategy, and is shown to be inferior to our new method proposed in this paper (see Sections 4 and 5).
-Another possible approach is to perform all tests for unknown values.
-This is clearly not optimal either as some of such tests can be very expensive.
-A third possible approach is to utilize the decision tree built by C4.5 to guide which tests should be performed.
-Again when a testing case is classified by the decision tree, and is stopped at an attribute whose value is unknown, the tree naturally suggests that this test should be done with a cost, and the testing case can follow the right branch, until it can be classified in a leaf.
+When dealing with a new patient, certain information about this patient may be unknown; for example, the blood tests or the X-ray test may not have been done yet.

+One obvious approach to solving this type of problem is to use C4.5's strategy (Quinlan 1993) in dealing with missing values.
+When a test case is classified by the decision tree, and is stopped at an attribute whose value is unknown, no test will be performed to obtain its value; instead, the test case is distributed along attribute branches and the classification results are weighted on all of the branches.
+But this approach ignores the possibility of obtaining the missing value at a cost to further reduce the misclassification cost, and thus the total cost.
+One of our test methods (the third method discussed in Section 4) uses the C4.5's strategy, and it is shown to be inferior to the new method proposed in this paper (see Sections 4 and 5).
+Another obvious approach is to perform all tests for unknown values.
+This is clearly not optimal either as the tests can be very expensive.
+A third obvious approach is to utilize the decision tree built by C4.5 to guide which tests should be performed.
+Again when a test case is classified by the decision tree, and is stopped at an attribute whose value is unknown, the tree naturally suggests that this test should be done at a cost, and the test case will follow the appropriate branch, until it can be classified in a leaf.
 The problem with this approach is that when building the decision tree, the costs of obtaining these test results are completely ignored.
 As a consequence, tests that incur heavy costs may be placed on top of the tree, requiring all future patients to complete these tests.
 This may greatly increase the total test cost, and thus, the total cost.
-We compare this approach with our new methods proposed in this paper, and show that it is again inferior to the best method we propose (Sections 4 and 5).
+We compare this approach with our new methods, and show that the former is again inferior to the best method we propose (Sections 4 and 5).